 Michelle is described in the 2018 edition of Chambers and Partners as “incredibly knowledgeable, effective, client-friendly, persuasive and a delight to work with”.
 She has a wide-ranging civil, commercial, criminal and arbitration practice and regularly appears in both domestic and international courts and tribunals.
 Michelle is experienced in advising and representing States, corporations, public bodies and individuals in complex and evidence heavy disputes.
 She is well versed at both working in and managing multi-disciplinary and cross-cultural litigation teams.

-Michelle is experienced in fragile environments, having conducted casework in States such as Kosovo, Serbia, Bosnia, Georgia and Libya.
-She has additionally undertaken fact-finding delegations, provided human rights training and carried out trial observations on behalf of a variety of NGOs in Iran, Iraq, Sri Lanka, Pakistan and Nigeria.
+As well as dealing with a broad range of disputes in the domestic and international courts arising from countries all over the world, Michelle has also conducted casework in fragile States, such as Kosovo, Serbia, Bosnia, Georgia, Iraq, Sudan and Libya.
+In addition, she has undertaken fact-finding delegations, provided human rights training and carried out trial observations in Iran, Sri Lanka, Pakistan and Nigeria.

-Michelle accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Michelle is regulated by the Bar Standards Board and accepts instruction under Standard Contractual Terms, details of which can be found here.

 Michelle is committed to protecting and respecting your privacy.
 In order to provide legal services to her clients, including advice and representation services, Alison needs to collect and hold personal data.
 This includes her client’s personal data and the personal data of others who feature in the matter upon which she is instructed.
 To read Alison’s privacy notice in full, please see here.